-Royal Palm Coast Realtor® Association and the Florida Gulf Coast Multiple Listing Service, Inc. (MLS) respectfully submit the following response to your article titled "The Worst Housing Market in America Is Now Florida's Cape Coral," published on June 30, 2025.
+CAPE CORAL | FORT MYERS FL - On July 3, 2025, President Karen Borrelli of the Royal Palm Coast Realtor® Association (RPCRA) and Florida Gulf Coast Multiple Listing Service, Inc. (MLS) formally submitted the letter below to The Wall Street Journal in response to the article titled "The Worst Housing Market in America Is Now Florida's Cape Coral," published on June 30, 2025.
+While RPCRA and FGCMLS publish monthly market statistics, in light of this recent article, they are also providing additional, targeted data specifically related to single-family homes in Cape Coral to offer a more accurate and complete picture of the local housing market.